JAlcocerT/JAlcocerT/content/blog/book-ba-z-concepts.md

 date: 2021-10-23T16:20:21+01:00
 draft: false
 tags: ["Career"]
-description: 'Summary - Business Analysis skills for your career in Analytics.'
+description: 'Business Analysis Concepts [Recap] for your career in Analytics.'
-summary: 'In this post I am summarizing the must know points to level up your career in analytics.
-Excel at this Business Analytics skills and you will improve your workflow.'
 url: 'business-analytics-concepts'
 ---

+In this post I am summarizing the must know points to level up your career in analytics.
+Excel at this Business Analytics skills and you will improve your workflow.

 ## The Business Analytics Guide